 Kids in hot cars - Preventing children from dying of heatstroke

-Prevent Another Child from Dying in a Hot Car!
+Prevent another child from dying of heatstroke a hot car!
 The National Heatstroke Prevention Day is organizing education for the community about the dangers of leaving children in hot cars, on July 31.

-Responding to a call for a child who dies of heatstroke in a hot car is one of those events that EMS and other public safety professionals never forget and those who haven’t experienced it hope they never do.
-Since 1998, more than 800 children have died from heatstroke in hot cars in the U.S., including 52 in 2018.
+Responding to a call for a child dying of heatstroke in a hot car is one of those events that EMS and other public safety professionals never forget and those who haven’t experienced it hope they never do.
+Since 1998, more than 800 children have died in hot cars in the U.S., including 52 in 2018.
 On average, one child dies from heatstroke inside a vehicle nearly every 10 days in the U.S.

 Most cases occur when a child is mistakenly left inside or gets into a vehicle unattended – and then becomes trapped.
-It doesn’t take an especially hot day for a child to die from heatstroke.
+It doesn’t take an especially hot day for a child dying of heatstroke.
 When the outside temperature is as low as 60°F degrees, the temperature inside a vehicle can reach all the way up to 110°F degrees.
-If a child’s body temperature reaches 107°F degrees, that child will die from heatstroke.
+If a child’s body temperature reaches 107°F degrees, that child will probably die.